lyulab/benchmarking-af3/README.md

-# prospective-screening-af3
+# benchmarking-af3
-This repository contains the code used for our paper titled "Prospective Virtual Screening with AlphaFold3"
+This repository contains the code used for our paper titled "Can co-folding with AlphaFold3 replace molecular docking?"